Sobolev metrics on spaces of manifold valued curves: Introduction and main results

 \item {\bf Existence of minimizing geodesics for constant coefficient metrics on open curves:} We show that if the distance between two open curves is lower than some explicit threshold depending only on their lengths, then they can be connected by a minimizing geodesic (Theorem~\ref{thm:bdry_prlm}).
 We note, however, that this threshold is not necessarily sharp; in fact, in view of the rather rigid way in which curves can leave the space, we cannot rule out that a minimizing geodesic exists between \emph{any} two immersions.
 We also do not know whether \emph{geodesics} (unlike general paths of finite length) may cease to exist after finite time, that is, we do not know if the space is geodesically incomplete (only that it is metrically incomplete).
 These questions will be considered in future works.

 \item {\bf Local well-posedness:} Our completeness results are only valid for metrics of order $n\geq 2$, and it can be shown that metrics of lower order can never have these properties.
-Nevertheless, using an Ebin-Marsden type approach, we show local well-posedness for all smooth metrics of the type \eqref{def:SobMetric} of order $n\geq 1$, see Theorem~\ref{local_wellposedness}.
+Nevertheless, using an Ebin--Marsden-type approach, we show local well-posedness for all smooth metrics of the type \eqref{def:SobMetric} of order $n\geq 1$, see Theorem~\ref{local_wellposedness}.
 This result was previously known for closed curves and the case of open curves requires some additional considerations for dealing with the boundary terms that appear in the geodesic equation.

 \item {\bf Completeness of the intrinsic metric on $H^n(D,\N)$:} It is well known that $H^n(D,\N)$, for $n > \dim D/2$, is a Hilbert manifold, and that its topology coincides with the one induced via the inclusion $H^n(D,\N)\subset H^n(D,\RR^m)$ that is defined by a closed isometric embedding $\iota:\N\to \RR^m$.
 This inclusion also induces a complete metric space structure on $H^n(D,\N)$.
-As part of the proof of the main theorem, we show the natural Riemannian metric on $H^n(D,\N)$,
+As part of the proof of the main theorem, we show that the natural Riemannian metric on $H^n(D,\N)$,

 is also metrically complete (Proposition~\ref{prop:Hn_Hilbert_manifold}), thus defining a complete metric space structure that is intrinsic (independent of an isometric embedding).
-We study these different definitions and equivalence of $H^n(D,\N)$, in Section~\ref{sec:spaces}.
+We study these different definitions and their equivalence in Section~\ref{sec:spaces}.

 \end{itemize}